mavicBreak/DroneZBreak/README.md

 + Predefinied Normal+ and Sport+ modes
 + Parameters Factory Reset option
 + Firmware Flashing Utility with progress bar actively monitoring the process
++ Unlock drone if it is locked and forced to firmware upgrade
 + One click download & decrypt upgrade log file

 **Notes:**